 We all have goals, whether they’re related to career, mental health or physical wellbeing.
 Remind yourself of your aspirations and goals in tough times so that you can regain your focus.

 Don’t worry if you’re not on track for that new role or promotion yet.
 Keep working to your best ability, break long-term goals up into smaller, more achievable objectives and you’ll ensure you continue to take the steps you need to get where you want to be.

 When we’re stressed or overworked, exercise and looking after physical wellbeing can become less of a priority, but it can be the gateway to boosting our mental health.

 We all know that exercise releases endorphins, which promotes positive mental health.
 Even when you’re feeling sluggish or unmotivated, try and schedule in some light walking, a spot of yoga or a light cardio workout at home.

 If you live close enough (and aren’t carrying too many things), consider walking to work so that you always incorporate exercise into your day.
 Or consider signing up for a gym that is between your house and school so that you have a reminder to go.

 Relationships with friends and family have become a priority for many of us over the last year, as we’ve had to make extra efforts to stay in touch.
 Other people help us keep grounded, give us perspective and can even improve our mental health.

 As well maintaining existing relationships, building new ones can be incredibly rewarding.
 Meeting people online through book clubs, or starting a new hobby or leisure activity will open you up to like–minded people who can help you support your mental health and resilience.

-Being social gives you that much-needed time away from work and allows you to talk to others about any fears, frustrations or anxieties you may be feeling.
+Being social (even if it is over the phone or a screen) gives you that much-needed time away from work and allows you to talk to others about any fears, frustrations or anxieties you may be feeling.